dwellons/DonationLog/Journal.md

 want in there and everything stopped working.
 I was able to figure that out with the log error saying that that value wasn't in my database.
 Always make sure to create the test database first, not just before you start testing.

-I started with this weeks activiites, I created a new database for my donation log and then changed the things in the weekly activity to reference and work with that database. then I just started personalizing things and changing class variable names.
+I started with this-weeks activities.
+I created a new database for my donation log and then changed the things in the weekly activity to reference and work with that database. then I just started personalizing things and changing class variable names.
 I had modify and delete buttons from an earlier week and implemented those.
-The jsp's and java classes were all mostly the same so I was able to just use the ones for adding a donation to create the modify and delete functions.
+The JSP's and java classes were all mostly the same, so I was able to just use the ones for adding a donation to create the modify and delete functions.
 I would like the delete function to show the information for the user you selected to delete instead of using the from from adding a donation, but I wasn't able to see the results from the request for that either.

 ### Week 5 - Spring 2024

-** **
+**2/15/24 7:30pm - 12:00am**

+* Double-checked project specifications.
+* Cleaned up time logs / entries and put them all into Journal.md
+* Weekly Classwork